-Benefits enrollment season is right around the corner.
-In addition to health, dental, and vision insurance, some companies offer other benefit options like commuter benefit accounts and consumer directed healthcare (CDH) accounts.
+During benefits enrollment season you may be offered health, dental, and vision insurance.
+Some companies offer other benefit options like commuter benefit accounts and consumer directed healthcare (CDH) accounts.
 Depending on your company’s benefit plan, you may be wondering – should I sign up for an FSA?

 What is an FSA?